 Ever purchase a product where they say it will do one thing but in reality it does another?

-The distributor or manufacturer should reflect great effort in documenting the products they support in a clinical environment.
+The distributor or manufacturer should take great effort to document the products they support in a clinical environment.
 Bonus points if you can find live footage for multiple cases like crowns, implants, partials, and full arch appliances.

-It’s 2020, all cameras can image a stone model very well, that’s old news.
-But not all cameras can image a live patient as fast or as precisely as their in vitro studies suggest they do.
+It’s 2021, all cameras can image a stone model very well, that’s old news.
+But not all cameras can capture a live patient as fast or as precisely as there in vitro studies suggest they do.
 It’s important to find this out before you spend the capital.

 Clinical documentation is the best way to find out if the camera is the real deal.